NIAEFEUP/slides/web-workshop/presentation.md

 **then** will call a block of code to be executed once the function is finished while **wait** will wait until the function is finished to execute the rest of code

-Every function that has an await in it will also be an async function.
+Every function that has an await must also be an async function.

 ---